lucchesi-sec/powershell-automation/docfx_project/api/PSAdminCore/Test-AdminParameter.md

 Validates parameters using common validation patterns for administrative tasks.

 ## Description
 This function provides standardized parameter validation for administrative scripts, ensuring data integrity and security.
-It supports common validation types including empty value checks, email format validation, and other patterns commonly needed in enterprise automation scenarios.
+It supports common validation types including empty value checks, email format validation, and other patterns commonly needed in automation scenarios.

 Using centralized validation ensures consistent data quality across all administrative scripts and reduces the risk of errors from invalid input data.